seifibrahim32/websocket_task/README.md

 | Emitting entire state on every update | Too costly for large lists and inefficient. |
 | Union event types or dynamic dispatch | Harder to read, debug, and test. |
 | Keeping WebSocket always active | Wasteful during disconnection; breaks user expectations. |

+### Q&A
+1 - Your strategy for managing and merging the multiple, distinct event types within your BLoC without resorting to complex or unreadable logic.?
+- I used Bloc instead for managing successful events and failure, we allowed the UI to deal from the state of the loaded instruments.
+- I used Equatable to avoid multiple created instance through overriding props from Equatable class.

+2 - How you addressed the connection lifecycle and automatic reconnection requirements.
+- Through `connectivity_plus` package, I used it for any change has taken place.
+- If there is no connection, the cached instruments will be removed till the internet comes back again.

+3- Any significant design trade-offs you made and why.
+- I integrated InstrumentModel with PriceModel which it may violate SOLID, but for sake of time, we used it as extension since we focus on performance same output for each instrument type between Postman and the Flutter app.